airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/dbt-cloud-integration.md

 ## Prerequisites
 - To use the dbt Cloud integration, you must use a paid version of dbt Cloud.
 - The service token must have Member, Job Admin, or Account Admin permissions.
 - Airbyte currently only supports integration with dbt Cloud accounts that have an access URL `https://cloud.getdbt.com/`.
-Custom access URLs are not supported at this time
+Custom access URLs are not supported at this time.

 ## Step 1: Generate a service token